department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/testplan.md

 The Examples listed in [Example Instances](artifacts.html#example-example-instances) are example instances that are conformant to the MHV profiles.

+One might use a tool like [Synthea](https://synthea.mitre.org/) to generate data.
+There is a [Flexporter](https://github.com/synthetichealth/synthea/wiki/Flexporter) available to customize the generated FHIR resources.
+Unclear how helpful these would be.

 See the Test Plan for each Profile to understand the specific expectations for each good, odd, and bad example.

 #### Cucumber Actions